All Episodes

 He lied not once, but four times.

-So the next step is take it to a grand jury, which under the law is the only way you can get a felony indictment.
+So the next step is to take it to a grand jury, which under the law is the only way you can get a felony indictment.

 Whatever a prosecutor presents to a grand jury, if he wants an indictment, he gets it.

-What is your take on a Tom Fitton?
+What is your take on Tom Fitton?

 So this is not a charge on the coup plotting we're all concerned about or FISA.

-So if there's a charge here on this quote, low-hanging fruit, where he's admitted essentially he's admitted to providing false information, and uh there's really no doubt he provided false information.
+So if there's a charge here on this, quote, low-hanging fruit where he's admitted, essentially he's admitted to providing false information.

-Will he become a cooperator?
+Will he become a cooperator on the big issue?

-Yeah, I mean, well, I mean on the big on the big issue of what I can see, don't you both think that somebody like Lisa Page is cooperating?
+From what I can see, don't you both think that somebody like Lisa Page is cooperating?

 You both agree with that, right?